mltooling/project-template/CONTRIBUTING.md

 python -m pytest .
 ```

-When adding tests, make sure to use descriptive names, keep the code short and concise and only test for one behaviour at a time.
+When adding tests, make sure to use descriptive names, keep the code short and concise and only test for one behavior at a time.
 Try to `parametrize` test cases wherever possible and avoid unnecessary imports.
 Extensive tests that take a long time should be marked with `@pytest.mark.slow`.

 ### Java conventions